tianwei-zhang/422parks.com/_posts/2020-11-27-2-Day-Travel-Guide-for-Grand-Canyon-National-Park.md

 * Outdoor Option (e.g. trail, exercise):
    * Bright Angel Trail

-## 2 Day Itineray
+## 2 Day Itinerary
-* Watch sunsrise at Yavapai Point
+* Watch sunrise at Yavapai Point
 * Complete the other option (scenic or outdoor)
 * Lunch break
 * Take the shuttle bus to Hermits Rest

 # The Diary
-The Grand Canyonis a unique place to visit.
+The Grand Canyon is a unique place to visit.
 It is a place that makes men humble.
 It is a place that displays the grandeur of nature.
 It is a place that everyone should visit at least once in their lifetime.

 {% include figure image_path="/assets/img/grand_canyon/grand_canyon_mather_point.webp" alt="Sunrise at Mather Point" caption="Sunrise at Mather Point" %}